On-lattice Vicsek model in confined geometries: On-lattice-hybrid implementation

 As in a pure on-lattice implementation, the ID and (implicitly) the position of each particle are stored in a discrete two-dimensional grid.
-All further particle parameter values are saved in a help-array (Fig. \ref{fig:comparision_lattice}).
+All further particle parameter values are saved in a help-array (Fig.~\ref{fig:comparision_lattice}).
 Due to the necessary homogeneous data structure in the grid, the on-lattice-hybrid implementation requires only half the memory for empty grid cells compared to a pure on-lattice implementation.
 This yields a significant reduction in required memory, if more grid points are empty than occupied.
 This condition is easily fulfilled with typical model parameter values.
 Setting e.g. $v_0 =5$, $R =18$ and $\rho = 1$ results in a grid cell occupation probability of $\approx 0.003$.

-To provide a good intuition on how the system is discretized and how precise it is, $v_0$, $R$ and $L$ are always given in units of lattice sites.
-If the lattice is sufficiently fine ($v_0 \geq 2$ and $R \geq 2$ ), the simulation results agree with the results for an off-lattice implementation (see Appendix \ref{Comparison_on_off} and Fig. \ref{fig:comparision_lattice_2}).
-Unless specifically mentioned otherwise, all data in the following sections have been determined after a sufficient amount of time to ensure that the corresponding systems have left their initialisation phase, and did not show any significant temporal variations in the studied quantities.
+To provide a good intuition on how the system is discretized and how precise it is, we chose to deviate from the dimensionless parameter notation mentioned in sec. \ref{Model} and give $v_0$, $R$ and $L$ in units of lattice sites.
+If the lattice is sufficiently fine ($v_0 \geq 2$ and $R \geq 2$), the simulation results agree with the results for an off-lattice implementation (see Appendix \ref{Comparison_on_off} and Fig.~\ref{fig:comparision_lattice_2}).
+Unless mentioned otherwise, all data in the following sections have been determined after a sufficient amount of time to ensure that the corresponding systems have left their initialisation phase, and did not show any significant temporal variations in the studied quantities.